 This month we’re enjoying the last of the summer produce, planting some of the autumn-specific crops, and preparing for winter ones.

 I’ve had good and bad luck with our watermelons.
 We had 4 in total grow on our one vine – one I picked too early, the second one was perfect weighing in at 7.5kg, and the two little latecomers were picked because the vine had shrivelled up, but they weren’t ready either!
 This big beautiful one made up for the mistakes, and I’ll know for next year 🙂

-The sweet potato patch looks nice and healthy.
+The kumara patch looks nice and healthy.
 The general wisdom is to cut back the runners, so that the plants put their energy into their roots, rather than the leaves.

 The Agria potatoes are bursting with life.
 Time to do the first hill up.
 The hills on the side become the trenches and the trenches the hills.

 My onions and leek seedlings all germinated well – this is what they looked liked after 5 days of sowing.

 I kind of thought they were doing okay and left them in the laundry, and now they’re suffering from lack of light (too embarrassed to show you them now), so time to pay them some good attention so they’re ready for planting out at the end of this month.
 They’re out under the shadecloth now and have had a liquid seaweed feed – on Dr Rob’s instructions!